ga-wdi-boston/aws-s3-setup-guide/README.md

 1. Enter `wdi-upload` into the text box.
 1. Under access type, check `Programmatic Access`
 1. Click `Next: Permissions`
-1. Highlight Add User to Group (it will be by default)
+1. Highlight `Add User to Group` (it will be by default)
 1. Click `Next: Review`
-1. Click create User
+1. Click 'Create User'
 1. Under a green success message, click the `Download .csv` button.
 1. This will download a file called `credentials.csv`
 1. Save the file `credentials.csv` to this repository.